engivan-oracle/developer/java-management/understand-concepts-related-to-oci-resources-for-jms/understand-concepts-related-to-oci-resources-for-jms.md

     - See [Managing Dynamic Groups](https://docs.oracle.com/en-us/iaas/Content/Identity/dynamicgroups/managingdynamicgroups.htm) for its definition and details.
     - The creation of a dynamic group is important as it allows for policies to be applied to the group of compute instances and management agents, to allow them to communicate information back to the fleet through OCI service endpoints.

 3. Policies:

     - See [Managing Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/policieshow/how-policies-work.htm) for its definition and details.
-    - In JMS context, to enable basic features, policies are applied to three categories:
+    - To enable basic features, policies are applied to three categories:

         A. User group "FLEET\_MANAGERS":
         ```
         <copy>
         ALLOW GROUP FLEET_MANAGERS TO MANAGE fleet IN COMPARTMENT Fleet_Compartment